zehxii17/Pyro/README.md

 Solara Paste That can work as a Level 7 Executor
-Works with anygame and script no detection
+Works with any game and script no detection